incoqnito/painless-link/README.md

 ### Every linked dependency should contain a `package.json`

+## Contributing

+Any contribution is highly appreciated - just open a PR containing your changes and we will have a look at it ASAP!

+Want to contribute, but don't know what to do?
+Don't worry, we got you!
+Have a look at the [roadmap](#roadmap) to find out what's missing.
+Thanks in advance! 🤩

 ## Roadmap

-Every project can be improved - this also applies to this package 🤓
+Every project can be improved - this also applies to this package 🤓 here is what we have in mind regarding the future of this package:
-- make it more painless 😋
+  - make it easier 😋
   - better error handling
-- own symlink system, for avoiding collision with existing linked npm packages
+  - own symlink system to avoid collisions with any external usage of `nmp link` (and to avoid permission problems caused by `npm link` due to it linking everything into a global/systemwide folder)
-- configuration file for extending `painless-link`
+  - configuration file
-- create test cases for node, webpack, etc.
+  - add tests
-- build CLI interface for more options like verbose mode
+  - build an advanced CLI for more options e.g. a verbose mode
   - environment specific linking like only linking in `NODE_ENV=development`